 The inviting environment of the King George is manifested at every turn, especially in the outstanding and personalized service.

 4. NEW Hotel

 The rooftop restaurant, Promenade, is a highlight.
-It offers a cool and unpretentious ambience offering delectable comfort food and a fine selection of mostly Greek wines and refreshing cocktails.
+It offers a cool and unpretentious ambiance offering delectable comfort food and a fine selection of mostly Greek wines and refreshing cocktails.
 But this is not why you come here.
 The biggest reason to eat here is for the views.
-Floor to ceiling windows look out upon the Parthenon and because you are so very close to this historic landmark, it seems to look down upon you as you eat.
+Floor-to-ceiling windows look out upon the Parthenon, and because you are so very close to this historical landmark, it seems to look down upon you as you eat.